 The areas around St. Stephen’s Green, Fitzwilliam Square and Merrion Square are what’s known as the city’s Georgian Quarter, with buildings retaining much of the original palatial architectural style as when they were originally constructed during the 18th Century rule of King George.

 Merrion Square is one of Dublin’s largest and grandest Georgian squares and well worth a visit when you’re in Dublin.
+You’d be following in the footsteps of famous people like Oscar Wilde and Daniel O’Connell.

 Before 1748, when the Duke of Kildare moved to a grand-ducal palace on the south side of the Liffey, the aristocratic population of Dublin was found mainly on the northside of Dublin around Mountjoy and Parnell Square.
 However, once the Duke’s palace (now the Irish Parliament building) was built, the city’s elite followed, and plans were made to construct three new squares now known as Merrion Square, Fitzwilliam Square and St. Stephen’s Green.